Preparing for your Oral Surgery

 - If you are currently on any blood thinners other than aspirin, or if you need to pre-medicate with antibiotics due to a joint replacement or heart valve replacement, please contact our office RN.

-- If you have any question about what medication you should take, please check with Dr. Buck prior to your surgical date for instructions.
+- If you have any question about what medication you should take, please check with Dr. Buck or Dr. Phillips prior to your surgical date for instructions.